Support for Foster Caregivers

 Support Groups

-Foster parent support groups provide a space to meet and offer mutual support to other foster parents.
+Foster caregiver support groups provide a space to meet and offer mutual support to other foster caregivers.

 Family & Community Support Worker

-These workers provide in-home tangible supports to foster parents and youth.
+These workers provide in-home tangible supports to foster caregivers and youth.

 Financial Assistance

-Foster Parents are provided a Per Diem to help with the day to day costs of parenting a child.
-Base rates range from $44-$50 a day depending on the age of the child/youth.
+Foster caregivers are provided a Per Diem to help with the day-to-day costs of caring for a child in your home.
+The per diem for infant and children to 12 years old is $50/day.
+The per diem for youth 13-18 years of age is $60/day.
 Other supports provided include clothing allowances, birthday allowances and holiday allowances.
 Some expenses are also eligible for reimbursement such as school pictures, class trips over $30, High school fees such as registration, year books, High School uniforms and parking expenses for medical visits.
 School drives are also eligible for mileage reimbursement, as well as other specific kinds of driving over a certain distance.
-Foster parents may also be eligible for compensation for attending training, which is paid out according to how many hours the training lasts.
+Foster caregivers may also be eligible for compensation for attending training, which is paid out according to how many hours the training lasts.

 Extended Health Care Coverage for Foster Children

 Family and Children’s Services provides extended health care coverage (Greenshield) for all children in foster care.
-Foster parents will receive a Greenshield card for each child in their care.
+Foster caregivers will receive a Greenshield card for each child in their care.

-Foster Parents will also be enrolled in our EFAP program.
+Foster caregivers will also be enrolled in our EFAP program.
 This program includes the following:

-1. Confidential and voluntary support service for foster parents and their families.
+1. Confidential and voluntary support service for foster caregivers and their families.

 2. Fees are 100% covered by Family and Children’s Services of the Waterloo Region.